sardana-org/sardana-followup/20210120/MINUTES.md

    New issues could be added.

-   The manual tests will be done in: debian9, debian10, centos, windows, singularity (conda images - debian)
+   The manual tests will be done in: debian9, debian10, centos, windows, singularity (wrappling a docker image build on top of the conda base image)

    Taurus will not do a release now.